drexlerd/flatmemory/README.md

 # Flatmemory

 Flatmemory is a C++20 header-only library for serializing nested data types into a sequence of bytes with zero-cost deserialization.
 Flatmemory can be used to decrease memory allocations to almost zero and to obtain better cache locality.
+Flatmemory computes the memory layouts at compile time.

 Flatbuffers currently provides the following non-trivial composite types: